-In Summer 2019 this class is offered 100% online.
 Additional course materials are accessible to enrolled students through D2L.

 Desire2Learn Training: Our online course uses the university’s course management system, Desire2Learn.
 To learn this system, I strongly encourage all students to use the training resources available through the Hub.

 - Book: Spreadable Media by Henry Jenkins, Sam Ford, and Joshua Green (Amazon)